Freedom, That's What I Want: Why Engineers Prefer to Gig

 “You end up molded into what they need you to be, and then if they don't need you anymore, you're out there in the market with limited skills," says Ron Pastore, a 37-year old programmer who worked for 10 years in various full-time software engineer positions before ultimately deciding to pursue the gig lifestyle.
 "You have to jump through all sorts of hoops just to learn a new technology.”

-Steve Rock, Recruiting Manager at Hollister Staffing, has spent much of the last six years matching candidates with permanent positions at tech companies.
+Steve Rock, Technical Recruiter at Hollister Staffing, has spent much of the last six years matching candidates with permanent positions at tech companies.
 Being a perm placer, he speaks mostly to the advantages of a perm position: i.e. job security, insurance benefits, PTO, 401K match, equity, sense of belonging, etc.

 Rock says that his clients want to hire engineers based on what they already know and can bring to the table, not for what skills they want to learn on the fly.